 Everything you need to know about Suboxone

-Suboxone (buprenorphine/naloxone) is a medication used to recover from opioid addiction.
+Suboxone (buprenorphine/naloxone) is a medication used to reduce opioid cravings and withdrawal symptoms to help you recover from opioid addiction.

 What to expect from Suboxone treatment for opioid addiction